lawik/notes/Oredev/Talk - Let me introduce Elixir, your entire web stack.md

 The challenge with ML is orchestration.
 While Python leans on C++ libraries like Ray for multi-node orchestration of GPU hardware.
 In the end it actually implements something like the Actor model.
 Nx already has that.
 Erlang made it easy.
 Every ML/AI venture is also trying to ensure efficient batching of GPU loads.
 Nx already does it.

 So you have a tool that can efficiently use multiple nodes with multiple GPUs and apply batching to maximise utilization.
-Out of the box.
+With no additional work.

 Most data shops use code notebooks to develop their stuff but they barely reproduce, can't be shipped and are severely limited.
 Elixir has Livebook which is fully collaborative, text-based, straightforward and actually useful beyond data.
 Many devs use it for operations scripting, running it against their production nodes.
 And you can use it to ship small multiplayer applications.
 And with immutability you get almost perfect reproducability.
 It eliminates accidental global state.